Tomk1111/youtube-trending-archive/README.md

 # YouTube Trending Archive

-A Python script to fetch and archive trending videos from YouTube using the platform's private API.
+A Python script to fetch and archive trending videos from private YouTube trending API.

 ## Video Object Properties